-Rachel Ackerman, M.A. ’17, an alumna of the Master of Arts in Counseling: Art Therapy program in Chicago, has blended three of her life’s greatest passions together in a unique career that is both fulfilling and socially impactful.
+Rachel Ackerman, M.A. ’17, a graduate of the Master of Arts in Counseling: Art Therapy program in Chicago, has blended three of her life’s greatest passions together in a unique career that is both fulfilling and socially impactful.
 She shares how she leveraged her degree from Adler University to meet a crucial community need: infant mental health and perinatal family development.

 Since I was very young, I had three seemingly unrelated passions in life: art, psychology, and babies.

 I come from a long family history of creative people, so my artistic drive runs deeply through my blood.
 As a toddler, I struggled greatly with various anxiety disorders, including selective mutism.
 And as for babies, my mother ran a daycare in our house for more than ten years, so I was heavily involved in caring for the babies and very much enjoyed watching them grow up.

 By the time I got to Adler University, I already knew I wanted to become an art therapist, combining two of my three passions.
 Adler stuck out to me because the counseling and art therapy program focused more heavily on clinical mental health and psychology as fundamental building than other schools.
 However, I still yearned to somehow incorporate infant interaction.